jbrockopp/docs/content/administration/server/components/secret.md

   This section contains information on the secret component for the Vela server.
 ---

-This component is responsible for integrating with a secret system based off the configuration provided.
+This component is optional and is responsible for integrating with a secret system based off the configuration provided.

 The secret system is used by Vela for storing sensitive application [data at rest](https://en.wikipedia.org/wiki/Data_at_rest).